English

 What is charter service?

-Renting a driver and a car for your trip.
+Rent a car and a driver for your trip.

 The status quo